 Washington, D.C. sports travel guide

-Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting to watch a game or two.
-Here’s our guide to the best of Washington, D.C., sports travel.
+Our city guides are meant to showcase the best of a metropolitan area from the perspective of a sports fan visiting Washington to watch their favorite teams in a game or two.
+Here’s our guide to the best of sports travel in Washington, D.C.

 * * *

 Even before bringing sports into the equation, Washington, D.C. and the Capital Region are must-visits on most travelers’ lists.